BerdinClement/BerdinClement/README.md

 ## Hello everyone ! 🫡

-### I am a French student in the second year of a Bachelor's degree in computer science. \nI like to work on new languages and new technologies every day.
+### I am a French student in the second year of a Bachelor's degree in computer science.
+### I like to work on new languages and new technologies every day.

 - 🔭 I’m currently working on some types of projects
 - 🌱 I’m currently learning Machine learning with Tensorflow